kglw-dot-net/phase1/setlists/_posts/2023-03-03-gashouder-amsterdam.md

 #### Notes
 Opening act [Los Bitchos](https://en.wikipedia.org/wiki/Los_Bitchos) was shouted out at the start of the show.
+Mr. Beat contained The Dripping Tap teases.

 **KGLW.net Staff Notes**
 This show is currently under review by the KGLW.net Setlist Experts and will be completely reviewed shortly.
 Stay tuned!